 The offering of the securities does not constitute a recommendation of the underlying index by CGMI or its affiliates.
 You should not take the offering of the securities as an expression of our views or the views of our affiliates regarding how the underlying index will perform in the future or as a recommendation to invest in the underlying index, including through an investment in the securities.
-As we are part of a global financial institution, our affiliates may, and often do, have positions that conflict with an investment in the securities, including short positions with respect to the underlying index or WTI futures.
+As we are part of a global financial institution, our affiliates may, and often do, have positions that conflict with an investment in the securities, including short positions with respect to the underlying index or commodity futures.
 You should undertake an independent determination of whether an investment in the securities is suitable for you in light of your specific investment objectives and financial resources.

 Our affiliates may have published research, expressed opinions or provided recommendations that are inconsistent with investing in the securities and may do so in the future, and any such research, opinions or recommendations could adversely affect the closing level of the underlying index.
-CGMI and other of our affiliates may publish research from time to time relating to the underlying index and/or WTI futures.
+CGMI and other of our affiliates may publish research from time to time relating to the underlying index and/or commodity futures.
 Any research, opinions or recommendations provided by CGMI and other of our affiliates may influence the closing level of the underlying index, and they may be inconsistent with purchasing or holding the securities.
 CGMI and other of our affiliates may have published or may publish research or other opinions that call into question the investment view implicit in an investment in the securities.
 Investors should make their own independent investigation of the underlying index and the merits of investing in the securities.

 The level of the underlying index may be affected by our or our affiliates' hedging and other trading activities.

-In anticipation of the sale of the securities, we expect to hedge our obligations under the securities through CGMI or other of our affiliates, who may take positions in WTI futures or in instruments linked to the underlying index or WTI futures.
-We or our counterparties may also adjust this hedge during the term of the securities and close out or unwind this hedge on or before the valuation date, which may involve, among other things, our counterparties purchasing or selling such WTI futures or other instruments.
+In anticipation of the sale of the securities, we have hedged our obligations under the securities through CGMI or other of our affiliates, who have taken positions in the commodity futures included in the underlying index or in instruments linked to the underlying index or those commodity futures and may adjust such positions during the term of the securities.
+We or our counterparties may also adjust this hedge during the term of the securities and close out or unwind this hedge on or before the valuation date, which may involve, among other things, our counterparties purchasing or selling such commodity futures or other instruments.
 This hedging activity on or prior to the pricing date could potentially affect the level of the underlying index on the pricing date and, accordingly, potentially increase the initial index level, which may adversely affect your return on the securities.
 Additionally, this hedging activity during the term of the securities, including on or near the valuation date, could negatively affect the closing level of the underlying index on the valuation date and, therefore, adversely affect your payment at maturity.
 This hedging activity may present a conflict of interest between your interests as a holder of the securities and the interests we and/or our counterparties, which may be our affiliates, have in executing, maintaining and adjusting hedging transactions.
 These hedging activities could also affect the price, if any, at which CGMI may be willing to purchase your securities in a secondary market transaction.